PostHog/posthog.com/contents/handbook/company/management.md

 - what a customer said was or wasn't important to them
 - what the metrics are saying needs to be improved
 - what another team in the organisation is working on
-- what the overal goals are for PostHog
+- what the overall goals are for PostHog

 The shift here, and the biggest difference between PostHog and other places, is that in the end it is up to the individual to make the decisions.
 All you can do as a manager is set context.
 From there, you'll have to trust that we've made the right hiring decisions and that the individual is able to execute on that.
 If they can't, we have a [generous severance policy](/handbook/people/compensation#severance).